Goodgulf281/Unity-Formation-Movement/README.md

 The key scripts to look into first are: FormationSample.cs, FormationGrid.cs and FormationAnchor.cs.

 ## Instruction video

-A video instruction will follow soon.
+A video instruction can be found here:https://youtu.be/vU-vG1gqkdQ?list=PLNMba_kYUs0f9h-_BXizxOk5h2_e7A3ql

 # Limitations: